logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 ##### Trigger conditions

-When an {{include.name}} has 2 queries, you can set a single condition for each of your queries, and a single severity.
+When the {{include.name}} has 2 queries, you can set a single condition for each of your queries, and a single severity.

 As usual, each query can take a different condition for a field of your choice.